WebDevStudios/WDS-BuddyPress-Project-Framework/README.md

 2) Activate from the WordPress Plugins screen.

-After activating the plugin you can start adding custom code, css, javascript and edit the markup of the templates.
+After activating the plugin, you can add custom code, css, javascript and edit the markup of the templates.
 There are currently no settings, although there maybe options in the future.

 # Using Sass

-The WDS BP Project Framework now includes [Bourbon](https://github.com/thoughtbot/bourbon), [Neat](https://github.com/thoughtbot/neat), and [Grunt](https://github.com/gruntjs/grunt).
+The plugin includes [Bourbon](https://github.com/thoughtbot/bourbon), [Neat](https://github.com/thoughtbot/neat), [Grunt](https://github.com/gruntjs/grunt) and [PostCSS](https://github.com/postcss/postcss).

 Basic knowledge of the command line and the following dependencies are required: